Which EU directives applied to medical devices before 2022?

 For products other than "A", the QMS and technical documentation must be audited by a European notified body.
 The CE marking certificate of the device and the ISO 13485 certificate of the production site are issued after successful completion of the 3-party audit.
 The ISO 13485 certification must be renewed every year, CE marking certificates are usually valid for 3 years.

-How are the harmonised IVDR standards developing?
+How are the harmonized IVDR standards developing?

-• The changes are technology-neutral and performance-related.
+- The changes are technology-neutral and performance-related.

-• Most standards refer to processes and not products and are harmonized.
+- Most standards refer to processes and not products and are harmonized.

-• Standards should address several specific aspects, e.g.:
+- Standards should address several specific aspects, e.g.:

-• EN ISO 10993-17:2009: Biological assessment of medical devices - Part 17: Determination of permissible limit values for excreted substances Body weights below 3.5 kg (newborns) must be taken into account
+- EN ISO 10993-17:2009: Biological assessment of medical devices - Part 17: Determination of permissible limit values for excreted substances Body weights below 3.5 kg (newborns) must be taken into account

-• ISO 23908: Protection against injuries caused by sharp/pointed instruments - Requirements and test methods - Features for protection against sharp/pointed instruments for subcutaneous needles, insertion tools for catheters and needles for blood collection: MDR/IVDR Annex I, Sections 11.1 (Reduction of the risk of infection for patients and users) and 22.2 (products for lay use) must be taken into account in the harmonised version of ISO 23908.
+- ISO 23908: Protection against injuries caused by sharp/pointed instruments - Requirements and test methods - Features for protection against sharp/pointed instruments for subcutaneous needles, insertion tools for catheters and needles for blood collection: MDR/IVDR Annex I, Sections 11.1 (Reduction of the risk of infection for patients and users) and 22.2 (products for lay use) must be taken into account in the harmonized version of ISO 23908.

 What are the tasks of the responsible person/expert?